-The complexities of emerging technology, merging with the landscape of the legal realm has brought the shortfalls of digital accessibility to the forefront of the modern developer and designers minds.
-But in practice, as we boil the user away from our designs, we run in to the brutal reality of businesses.
+The complexities of emerging technology mixed with the landscape of the legal realm have brought the shortfalls of digital accessibility to the forefront of developers’ and designers’ minds.
+But in practice, as we boil the user away from our designs, we run into the brutal reality of businesses.
 How will this affect my product?
 How is this going to move my company’s needle forward?
 What can I do?

-In order to answer that question, we must acknowledge as authors/creators/architects of interactions on the web, that we are greater than the sum of our parts.
-In an attempt to practice what we preach, we wanted to take a moment and share with you the resources we regularly reference when trying to come up with unique solutions to our common accessibility hurdles.
-We also wanted to share updates from the legal realm to help you stay up to date on the current court cases currently in litigation for web focused accessibility compliance.
-These legal landscape shifts tell us not only what pitfalls to avoid, but which direction that judges in the future might lean towards when it comes to how site design truly affects user accessibility, rather than just black and white decisions of if things are compliant or not.
+To answer that question, we must acknowledge as authors/creators/architects of interactions on the web that we are greater than the sum of our parts.
+To practice what we preach, we want to share with you the resources we regularly reference when trying to come up with unique solutions to our common accessibility hurdles.
+We also wanted to share updates from the legal realm to help you stay up to date on the court cases currently in litigation for web-focused accessibility compliance.
+These legal landscape shifts tell us not only what pitfalls to avoid but which direction that judges in the future might lean towards when it comes to how site design truly affects user accessibility, rather than just black and white decisions of if things are compliant or not.

 Let’s start with the compliance basics: